 One thing we can say about The Neurotype System, is that we DO believe in its merit as a way of reading and predicting a client’s personal preference.
 It’s a tool to individualize.
 Better yet, it’s a tool to understand an individual so that you can individualize their training and nutrition.

-But at the end of the day, all about it or not about it… you should be constantly searching for tools and methods in order to dive deeper into the psyche of a client (or yourself) so that you can better adhere to the plan you’re embarking down, because consistently adhering really is the key to long term success with your physique.
+But at the end of the day, you should be constantly searching for tools and methods in order to dive deeper into the psyche of a client (or yourself) so that you can better adhere to the plan you’re embarking down, because consistently adhering is really the key to long term success with your physique.

-That being said… let’s dive into how to find out what your Neurotype actually is and how you should adjust your training and nutrition, based on YOUR individual Neurotype.
+All that being said, let’s dive into how to find out what your Neurotype actually is and how you should adjust your training and nutrition, based on YOUR individual Neurotype.

 Our personality is genetically determined and influenced by the balance of our neurotransmitters, which control all our conscious and unconscious physical and mental processes, for example how we react to stress of any kind, how well we recover, our energy output in training, as well as our OPTIMAL training intensity, frequency and volume.

 Understanding your neurotype and your own neurological profile can be a great guideline for choosing the right training program in order to allow for optimal adaptations and to stay motivated over time.
 It can also help you approach your diet in the right way (for example: are you someone who does well on lower carbs or higher carbs, do you need a more aggressive or moderate approach, would intermittent fasting work for you?) and simply help you understand why you navigate social situations in a certain way.

 But before we continue on with the different Neurotypes and how YOU can find out yours… let’s review where this all started: